 Less Stress For The Holidays; Seeking Spirituality

 It’s the most wonderful time of the year.
 That’s what commercials and Christmas songs portray.
-For many, however, the holiday season starts off as stressful, and as the days shorten, the air grows colder, and expectations soar, this stress can lead to sadness and depression: the holiday blues.
+For many, however, the holiday season starts off as stressful, and as the days shorten, the air grows colder, and expectations soar, this stress can lead to sadness and depression: also known as the holiday blues.

 According to one recent study, it is possible to overcome depression with spirituality.
 A report by the You Family Clinic suggests that the body and mind can heal faster when one is peaceful, relaxed, and connected to a higher power than the body and mind alone.
 So what does spirituality mean?
 Spirituality is not necessarily synonymous with religion.
 It is the basic idea that all living things have a spirit, unique and separate from the physical body.